kencyam/list-of-higher-ranked-osu-players/README.md

 Required:
-Python 3
+-Python 3
-pandas Python Library
+-pandas Python Library
-osu! account
+-osu! account

 Steps to use this file: